yuzvak/yuzvak/README.md

 ### Hi everybody 👋

 My name is Igor and I am a web developer.
 Beginning.
 But I strive for the best.
-I’m currently learning at Lviv Polytechnic National University
+I’m currently studying at Lviv Polytechnic National University

 #### My knowledge
   * node.js, express.js